Libya's Agoco plans restarts at three oilfields

-LONDON Benghazi-based oil firm Agoco said on Wednesday it planned restarts at three more Libyan oilfields in east and west Libya by mid-October, boosting output to 350,000 barrels per day (bpd).
+LONDON Benghazi-based oil firm Agoco said it planned restarts at three more Libyan oilfields in east and west Libya by mid-October, boosting output to 350,000 barrels per day (bpd).

-Agoco also issued a tender to sell crude oil in the international spot market of the same quality as before the war, a trade source said.

 Oil is slowly starting to flow again after seven months of fighting and, if fresh projections prove correct, may beat the expectations of analysts who think it could take three years to reach pre-war output levels.